Mexican drug lord gets his own miniseries, made in Colombia

 At the time filming started, Guzman was still in Mexico and the series’ location was shifted for security reasons, said producer Daniel Posada.
 “Colombia was a good option, because we have well-trained crews and it is very similar in appearance to Mexico.”

-Taibo has a colonial town square, church and park that look like they could be found in rural Mexico.
+Tabio has a colonial town square, church and park that look like they could be found in rural Mexico.
 The effect will be completed in post-production by adjusting the intensity of the light to match Mexican skies.

 Colombia may also be a little less legally complicated.